 Other camping sites like Camping Calp-Mar (https://www.campingcalpemar.com/) are also available in the nearby towns and offer a good camping experience to the visitors.

 If you are traveling with a Motorhome, San Antonio Altea (https://www.sanantonioaltea.com/) is the right place for you to park your motorhome at the perfect seaside location with a comfortable atmosphere and many facilities.
 It is located between Altea and Albir on the coastal road.

-- Weather: The winter weather in Altea (Spain) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Altea (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.